-15 INSTALLATION STANDARDS
+16 INSTALLATION STANDARDS

-15.1 xTP Installation
+16.1 xTP Installation

 - a.
 The length of each permanent link shall be a minimum of 15m and a maximum of 90m. - b.
-Each cable run shall be continuous without any joints or splices (excluding CPs).

-- c.
-If CPs are used there shall be a minimum of 15m cable distance from either end of the cable run (ie: minimum 30m permanent link). - d.
+Each cable run shall be continuous without any joints or splices (excluding CPs). - c.
+If CPs are used there shall be a minimum of 15m cable distance from the FD to the CP/SCP and 5m minimum cable from the CP/SCP either end of the cable run (i.e.: minimum 20m permanent link). - d.
 Fixed xTP Cable shall have an OD less than 8.5mm, and a minimum bend radius less than 32mm. - e.
 The list of cable and equipment shall be verified for completeness by the cabling vendor.
 The list of cable and cabling equipment shall be made available to the PLIE for review prior to commencement. - f.
 All communications cable and cabling equipment shall be installed in accordance with the manufacturers' guidelines, relevant Australian Standards and this specification. - g.
 The installation method shall be designed to avoid damage to cables, during and post installation. - h.
 RJ45 plugs will be of the 'Catch free latch' type. - i.
 Excess cable shall be concertinaed (maintaining minimum bend radius) and not coiled. - j.
 Velcro style cable ties shall be used. - k.
 Nylon cables ties shall not be used where they come directly into contact with the cable sheath.

-15.1.2 Cable Installation
+16.1.2 Cable Installation

 - a.
 The first set of 48 cable terminations shall be inspected by the PLIE.
 Once approved the standard of termination is to be maintained or exceeded for all other terminations. - b.
 Looming of cables shall allow for equipment installation and flexibility in the positioning of patch panels in the rack. - c.
 Each cable shall be labelled at both ends in accordance with UQ's standard. - d.
 Cables shall be installed to a high standard of quality using cable tray/mesh, catenary, duct and conduit.
 Cabling shall not be secured to ceiling hangers, building services or allowed to lie on ceilings, floors (including under or above false floors) or grids. - e.
 The contractor shall ensure that the maximum pulling tensions of the specified distribution cables are not exceeded and cable bends maintain the proper radius. - f.
 Failure to follow the appropriate guidelines will require the contractor to provide in a timely fashion the additional material and labour necessary to properly rectify the situation.
 This shall also apply to any and all damages sustained to the cables by the contractor during the implementation of the SCS. - g.
-Where cables are installed on a horizontal cable tray: - Cables shall be run with a view to minimising alien crosstalk (ie: cables should be laid as loosely as possible) - Cables shall not be bundled - h.
+Where cables are installed on a horizontal cable tray: - Cables shall be run with a view to minimising alien crosstalk (i.e.: cables should be laid as loosely as possible) - Cables shall not be bundled

+- h.
 Cables shall be installed observing the minimum bend radius requirements and without kinks or loops, - i.
 An allowance of "excess" cable (service loop) shall be left at each end of the cable run.
-A minimum length of 1 metre and a maximum of 2 metres is required and shall be formed in an "S" bend or gooseneck (not coiled). - j.
+At the rack end a minimum length of 1 metre and a maximum of 2 metres is required and shall be formed in an "S" bend or gooseneck (not coiled).
+At the outlet end 30 to 50cm of excess to be left to facilitate future re-termination in the event of failure. - j.
 On completion of cable rough-in and before termination, all cabling shall be securely supported (taking care not to deform the cable sheath at any point) to reduce the likelihood of mechanical damage.

-15.1.3 Patch Panel Installation
+16.1.3 Patch Panel Installation